 Option 1: 2 nights in Chefchaouen

 Arrive in Chefchaouen from Tangier and explore the blue city.
 Regardless of what mode of transport you use, remember it will take you 2.50+ hours one way to arrive.
 And no cars are allowed inside the medina.

-If you are taking the bus from Tangier station, you will get down at the Chefchaouen station and than take a petit or grand taxi to arrive at the medina (10 minutes or so).
-Chefchaouen bus station has a luggage storage if you need.
+If you are taking the bus from Tangier station, you will get down at the Chefchaouen station and then take a petit or grand taxi to arrive at the medina (10 minutes or so).
+Chefchaouen bus station has luggage storage if you need it.

 On day 1 in Chefchaouen after arrival, head to the Medina.
 Their Medina is small and easily navigable.
 The lanes are amazingly blue washed, but some of the houses are not.
 So its best to wander around and take pictures.

 There are 2-4 Instagram lanes in Chefchaouen.
 You will find them if you keep walking through the medina and take no turns.
 The shops in the medina are far and few in between, but the lanes are cleaner as compared to Fes.
 Restaurants serving Moroccan delicacies can be found in the medina, so definitely worth a stop for lunch.
 We had our lunch at Lalla Massouda restaurant in the medina.

 You will find options to capture the Rif mountains from Medina too.
 All in all, a day trip to Chefchaouen is all you need to explore the best of the city.

 Taking a day tour is great because you can customize the day as you like and capture the MOST.
 You can also request the guide/driver to stop for photo ops and view the Rif mountains.

 If you are into hiking then stay in Chefchaouen to explore more of the Rif mountains.
 Browse for accommodation deals in Chefchauoen